 Shared Governance Items: These items are specific to current issues affecting the integrity of any 10+1 item.
 Some of these items may be emerging issues in response to state or local decisions that impact the campus and our work with students, staff, or administrators.
 It is important that these items be differentiated from those listed above as they must have a clear goal, plan, and end date/solution.
 Items can come from any member of the campus community but must meet 10+1 areas.

-- Active engagement in year two of Guided Pathways planning and development.
+- Active engagement in year three of Guided Pathways planning and development.